makersacademy/CV/README.md

 ## Godfrey Got-Wai Chiu

 'A white belt wearing junior software developer whose passion for technology was rekindled as a Ronin student at Makers Academy'.
-I subscribe to all things Agile and Extreme programming, self-improvement and Kaizen.
+I subscribe to the Software Craftsmanship manifesto, as well as all things related to Agile and Extreme programming.
+I was fortunate to be selected to vlog my Maker's journey which you can view at [Ronin by Makers Academy - Youtube](https://www.youtube.com/playlist?list=PLc4BYny7PXeQLLdl_meucEyKl8K9sI0SV).

 ## Skills